prestonharberts/fedora-40-configuration/docs/extensions.md

 # Extensions

 Install Extensions by The GNOME Project from Software, and open.
-Disable the Background Logo built-in extension.
+Change the following settings for the Built-In extensions:

+- Background Logo: Off
+- Pomodoro: On

+Run `gsettings set org.gnome.shell disable-extension-version-validation true` so incompatible extensions will run with the current GNOME version.
 Visit https://extensions.gnome.org, and install the following extensions while changing their settings, as well:

-(run `gsettings set org.gnome.shell disable-extension-version-validation true` if an extension is incompatible with the current GNOME version)

 - AATWS - Advanced Alt-Tab Window Switcher by GdH
   - Common